Addressing Racism in Sports

-Whether using the N-word, putting down LGBTQ people, insulting language that refers to women or telling immigrants to “go back where they came from”—create a team culture that discourages slurs, casual put-downs, and incivility.
+Whether using the N-word, putting down LGBTQIA+ people, insulting language that refers to women or telling immigrants to “go back where they came from”—create a team culture that discourages slurs, casual put-downs, and incivility.
 In the locker room and team bus, on the sidelines and the field, keep your ear to the ground for uncomplimentary language, including that used in casual ways kids could perceive as harmless or nonchalant.
 Stay attuned to the needs of students with marginalized identities.
-Think players of color, immigrants, LGBTQ kids, and so on.
+Think players of color, immigrants, LGBTQIA+ kids, and so on.
 Look for signs of tension, fear, alienation, and hurt—all possible signs of bias-based bullying.

 3) Develop your game plan.